The most dreamy chocolate cheesecake recipe that is rich, creamy and deeply chocolatey. It is sure to drop jaws to the floor.

 I’ve been working toward a go-to chocolate cheesecake recipe that would satisfy the deepest of chocolate cravings.
 Here we have it.

-In this ultimate chocolate cheesecake, a crumbly, chocolate wafer crust belies an incredibly rich filling with a pillow of softly whipped vanilla cream for lightness.
-Swirl in some (optional) fudgy ganache for an experience you won’t soon forget.
+In this perfect chocolate cheesecake, a crumbly, chocolate wafer crust belies an incredibly rich filling with a pillow of softly whipped vanilla cream for lightness.
+Swirl in some (optional) fudge-y ganache for an experience you won’t soon forget.

 Usually for baking, I do reach for premium dark chocolate.
 The creaminess, perfect melting, and not-to-sweet, fruity cocoa flavour can’t be matched in a bag of chocolate chips.